Skip to content

 1. Intercepting the Initial HTTP Request

-Many websites still allow HTTP connections and rely on proxy to upgrade to HTTPS.
+Many websites still allow HTTP connections and rely on a proxy to upgrade to HTTPS.
 Attackers sit in the middle of the communication, monitoring the initial HTTP request before the redirect occurs.
 Instead of allowing the redirect to HTTPS, they strip out the upgrade request and keep the victim on an unencrypted HTTP session.

 2. Acting as a Middle Proxy